 In its earliest days, industrial automation made waves in manufacturing simply by increasing productivity and reducing high human operator costs.
 While those advantages are still a major draw for many businesses, the focus has broadened in recent years.
 Decision makers are now seeking solutions to make their processes safer, flexible and more accurate.

-The Internet of Things (IoT), a global network of “smart” devices, has expanded exponentially as more companies begin to offer deeply integrated products that not only speak directly to end users, but link with other networked products.
-Understandably, the manufacturing industry has become one of the largest players in this arena.
+The Internet of Things (IoT), a global network of “smart” devices, has expanded exponentially as more companies begin to offer deeply integrated products that not only speak directly to end

 The Industrial Internet of Things (IIoT) continues to be a growing topic of conversation as industry leaders surface opportunities for partners to digitize their businesses.
 Many of the obstacles that initially presented for businesses interested in streamlining their automated processes — such as prohibitive equipment entry costs or a lack of machine-to-machine (M2M) communication capabilities — have been mitigated by better, more affordable technology and increased competition among suppliers.
 We’re now facing a climate where the enormous benefits can’t be ignored, and manufacturers must respond to remain in the game.